-JEE Advanced 2020 Syllabus will be published by the exam conducting authority.
+JEE Advanced 2020 Syllabus has been published by the exam conducting authority.
 JEE Advanced exam is organized to provide admissions in undergraduate engineering & architecture courses offered by IITs.
-This exam will be organized by IIT, Roorkee.
+This exam will be organized by IIT, Delhi.
 The top 2,24,000 rankers of JEE Main will be eligible to appear for JEE Advanced 2020 examination.
-Through this article, candidates can check the detailed JEE Advanced 2020 Syllabus .
+Through this article, candidates can check the detailed JEE Advanced Syllabus 2020.

 JEE Advanced Syllabus 2021 – Released

 Candidate should always prepare for the exam according to the officially prescribed syllabus.
 The JEE Advanced syllabus comprises of chemistry, Mathematics and Physics subjects.
 Detailed syllabus of JEE Advanced 2021, candidates can start their preparation according to the mentioned syllabus in the article.

 Syllabus for chemistry subject is divided into three parts.
 The detailed syllabus is given below: